 If part of your job involves developing or deploying applications, chances are you’ve played with Docker containers.

 You may have even had an “aha!” moment when you realized that containers are a great way to deploy and update apps, and they solve a lot of historical problems (config management systems, I’m looking at you!).
+Docker is an extremely powerful tool for running and managing containers, enhance your skills by getting a Docker certification.

 But you may also be worried about the next step: actually using containers in production.
 After all, that usually means running Kubernetes, and online sysadmin communities may be telling you: